 If you are a U.S. citizen, you do not need a visa for any of our program locations except Shanghai, China.
 More information can be found at http://travel.state.gov/visa/.

 There will be a list of what to bring as well as packing tips in your Online Orientation, which you will have access to prior to your departure date.
 Please remember that you will be responsible for carrying your luggage as well as any souvenirs that you purchase; therefore, it is recommended to pack light.

 Q: Is there a limit to the number of suitcases that I may bring on the plane?

 Yes.
 Please check with your airline to find out more about their luggage requirements.
 Normally, you can check two bags and carry one bag on the plane.
 International suitcase weight limits are normally 50 pounds; however, this may change.

 In Spain, France, England, and Italy, you can drink the water; however, bottled water is still common.
 In Latin America and China we recommend that students always drink bottled water.

 Q: What about culture shock?

 Students may experience some form of culture shock.
-Reading the section titled "Cultural Adjustment" in your General Orientation Handbook, will help you understand what you are going through and, hopefully, make it easier.
+Reading the section titled "Living in the Country & Learning the Language" in your Online Orientation, will help you understand what you are going through and, hopefully, make it easier.